DTsuna/CHIPS/README.md

 circumstellar matter profile and light curves of interaction-powered supernovae.

-NOTE: We have a documentation in preparation for the code, likely released in 2024.
+The PDF documentation of the code is available in the repository.

 ## What can CHIPS do?